ar-nelson/schemepunk/README.md

 `srfi-99`, `srfi-113`, `srfi-128`, `srfi-133`, and `ioctl`. (`ioctl` is only
 required on Unix-based OSes.)

+Schemepunk can also be built as a Chicken egg.
+Just run `chicken-install` (possibly with `-sudo`) in the repo's root directory.

 ## Modules

 - [`(schemepunk box)` - Boxes](#schemepunk-box)